-The Company reports uncollected premium balances from ODJFS as premiums and considerations balances in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company reports uncollected premium balances from its ODJFS and CMS as uncollected premium balances in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 Uncollected premium balances that are over 90 days past due, with the exception of amounts due from government insured plans, are considered nonadmitted assets.
 In addition to those balances, current balances are also considered nonadmitted if the corresponding balance greater than 90 days past due is deemed more than inconsequential.

 Revenues also include performance based revenue that is recognized based upon the Company's performance measured against targets established in its contracts with ODJFS.
 The Company receives a fixed amount per member in the period the member is entitled to receive healthcare services which is recorded as other liabilities and health care and other amounts receivable in the accompanying statutory basis statements of admitted assets, liabilities and capital and surplus.
-Revenue related to the program is recognized as other health care related revenues on the statutory basis statements of revenues and expenses when ODJFS provides the Company with a final report, annually.
+Revenue related to the program is recognized as aggregate write-ins for other health care related revenues on the statutory basis statements of revenues and expenses when ODJFS provides the Company with a final report, annually.